MikeRogers0/MikeRogersIO/src/_videos/2021-03-03-how-to-persist-scroll-position-with-hotwire-turbo.md

 layout: video
 title: How to Persist Scroll Position with Hotwire Turbo
 id: yRH6ezEAfF8
-published_at: '2021-03-03T17:21:15+00:00'
+published_at: '2021-03-03T16:55:54Z'
+---
----I hate it when I click a link in a sidebar, then you loose your place.
+I hate it when I click a link in a sidebar, then you loose your place.
 With Hotwire Turbo you can pretty easily persist the scroll position of an element between page loads.

 In this tutorial I show you how to look into the Hotwire Turbo event cycle to persist scroll positions of elements on your page.